elasticio/splitter-component/README.md

   * **Number of messages expected to be reassembled into the group** - (number, optional): The number of messages when the group is considered full.

   If `Group All Incoming Messages` or `Produce Groups of Fixed Size (Emit Partial Groups)` is selected:
-  * **Time the process waits when no incoming messages before emitting (Default 20000 milliseconds)** - (number, optional): The time the process waits when no incoming messages before emitting.
-Maximum 20,000 ms.
+  * **Delay timer (in ms)** - (number, optional): The time the process waits when no incoming messages before emitting.
+Maximum is 20000 ms (20 sec).
+If you try to put here more than allowed, than default value will be used

 #### Output Metadata